top of page

 Photo by Christian Doyle.

-Copşa Mare Herbarium & Illustrations
+Copşa Mare Herbarium &

-For centuries, the farmed grassland above the village has provided grazing for cows, sheep, goats and water buffalo.
-In the words of botanist John Akeroyd, the High Nature Value grassland of the Greater Târnava Valley is "a genetic treasure trove of fodder crops".
-We are conscious of the fact that the grassland is unlikely to survive in its present state as the local economy moves away from subsistence peasant farming - slow, mixed, largely unmechanized, and without resort to pesticides and synthetic fertilizers - to what we may dare to hope could become a more economically-viable version of what has been for hundreds of years a truly sustainable use of land.
+We are conscious of the fact that the grassland is unlikely to survive in its present state as the local economy moves away from subsistence peasant farming - slow, mixed, largely unmechanized, and without resort to pesticides and synthetic fertilizers - to what we may dare to hope could become a more economically-viable version of what has been for hundreds of years a truly sustainable

-In our project, each specimen plant, correctly dried, tied and labelled, is stored in the school’s own herbarium.
-Each herbarium sheet is accompanied by a pen & wash illustration of the same species drawn by hand from the living plant, with diagnostic parts of the plant depicted.
+The project is led by the school's resident botanist, Mihaela Sava, who expects to record some 300 species in all, concentrated in an area of around 50 hectares.
+Each specimen plant is dried, tied and labelled, then deep frozen and stored in our herbarium.
+Each specimen is accompanied by a pen & wash illustration of the same, drawn by hand from the living plant, with the diagnostic parts of the plant depicted.

 Here is a taste of